-Grilled beer kielbasa, smothered in a ridiculously good sausage and stout beer cheese sauce, and packaged in a pillowy bun.
-This super easy recipe, perfect for feeding the crowd, is every bit as crazy tasty as it looks.
+Grilled kielbasa, smothered in a ridiculously good sausage and stout beer cheese sauce, and packaged in a pillowy bun.
+This super easy Grilled Beer Kielbasa with Sausage and Stout Queso recipe, perfect for feeding the crowd, is every bit as crazy tasty as it looks.

 So here is my nod to Oktoberfest!
 To grilling and enjoying several beers and to hanging out and enjoying with friends.
 Summer is finally over and football has finally started.
 Put down the back of the truck, break out the hibachi, pull up a cooler, and just have at it until gametime.
 Or anytime.
 Weekend-time.
 Whatever. …And Oktoberfest, that infectious German tradition, whether you go full-out with liederhosen and snitzel or if you just get together at your local watering hole.
 It is that time.